Splamy/TS3AudioBot/README.md

     * write in all/private chat
     * optionally kick clients form channel/server
   * one for the AudioBotAdmin with no requirements (just ensure a high enough `i_group_needed_member_add_power`).
-   You need to add the Bot to this group so he can communicate with the Bob.
-1. The first time you'll need to start the TS3Audiobot.exe without parameter and it will ask you a few questions.
+1. The first time you'll need to run the TS3Audiobot.exe without parameter and it will ask you a few questions.
 You can get ServerGroupIds in the rights window.
-1. Now you can close the bot with the `!quit` command and start it in the background.
+1. Now you can move the process to the backgroud or close the bot with `!quit` in teamspeak and run it in the background.
+The recommended start from now on is `TS3AudioBot.exe -q` to disable writing to stdout since the bot logs everything to a log file anyway.
+1. Congratz, you're done!
+Enjoy listening to your favourite music, experimenting with the crazy command system or do whatever you whish to do ;).

 ### Testing and Fuzzying
-1. Run the *test* project of the Bot in Visual Studio or Monodevelop.
+1. Run the *TS3ABotUnitTests* project in Visual Studio or Monodevelop.
-1. Run `./ts3audiobobtest` in the cmake build folder to test the Bob.
-1. Use `./RunAFL.sh` in the Bob folder to fuzz the Bob command system.